ccloquet/ICU-babyphone/README.md

 # ICU babyphone

-A modern babyphone to transmit ICU units monitoring alarms -- through Wifi/ethernet network -- to a smartphone
+A modern babyphone to transmit ICU units monitoring alarms -- through Wifi/ethernet network -- to a smartphone or any other computer

 Problem: during the covid-19 crisis, intensive care units (ICU) have been equipped with material that sound alarms, but that is not linked to a central desk.
 Or there is a central desk, but no nurse available to check it.
 Sometimes, babyphone are used, but they can not be carried by several people at a time, or they are too farto be hearf-d.